 For objects that are allocated from the heap without the use of reference counting, the memory leak vulnerability is possible in Ada.
 For objects that must allocate from a storage pool, the vulnerability is present but is restricted to this single pool, which makes it easier to detect memory leaks by verification.
 Subpools may be used to further reduce the possibility for memory leaks.
 For objects of a controlled type that uses referencing counting and that are not part of a cyclic reference structure, the vulnerability does not exist.

-Ada ensures that objects designated by an access type declared in a nested scope are finalized and storage reclaimed when execution leaves the nested scope.
+Ada ensures that objects designated by an access type declared in a nested scope are finalized when execution leaves the nested scope, however, it is implementation defined whether storage is reclaimed for this case.
+Associating an access type with a storage pool can ensure that the storage reclamation takes place.

 Ada does not mandate the use of a garbage collector, but Ada implementations are free to provide such memory reclamation.
 For applications that use and return memory on an implementation that provides garbage collection, the issues associated with garbage collection exist in Ada.